MyUNiDAYS/unidays-javascript/README.md

 ### Optional parameters

-Note any of the following properties to which the value is unknown should be omitted from calls (assigned `null`).
+Note any of the following properties to which the value is unknown should be omitted from calls (assign `null`).
 Which of the following values you provide to us will depend on your agreed contract.

 | Parameter | Description | Data Type | Example |
 |---|---|---|---|